 John is an actor, writer and filmmaker.

 John is the creator and writer of the TV series Dead Still, for which he won an Edgar Award for Best TV Episode Teleplay.
-He has written and directed several short films including Smitten for RTÉ Storyland, and also wrote the award winning shorts Seanie & Flo, Kathleen and Swerve.
+He has written and directed several short films including Smitten for RTÉ Storyland, and also wrote the award-winning shorts Seanie & Flo, Kathleen and Swerve.
+He currently has several TV projects in development.

 John Morton is represented by Frances Arnold